derekantrican/BambuLabsListener/README.md

 ## Cross-plat compatibility

 - Windows: tested & working
-- OSX: tested & working
+- OSX: tested on an older Macbook - same issues as Linux https://github.com/derekantrican/BambuLabsListener/issues/1.
+Let me know if you test this
 - Linux: I tried testing on a raspberry pi & had some issues (https://github.com/derekantrican/BambuLabsListener/issues/1).
 If you try this on Linux, please let me know your findings

 ## Getting started